Skip to content

 Equal Opportunities Commitment Statement

 Medway Council is committed to creating an inclusive work environment with a diverse workforce.
-All appropriately qualified candidates will receive consideration for employment without regard to race, religion, gender, sexual orientation, national origin, disability or age
+All appropriately qualified candidates will receive consideration for employment without regard to gender, race, colour, ethnic or national origin, disability, marital status, family commitments, sexual orientation, age, HIV status, religious or political beliefs, social class or trade union activity or irrelevant spent conviction.

 Please be advised that if you are not contacted within 3 weeks of the advert closing date then you have not been shortlisted.
 All recruitment correspondence, including interview letters and contracts of employment will usually be sent out via email.